• Skip to primary navigation

 First, you need to make the biscuits!
 You can click here for the printable biscuit recipe or just keep reading!
 I'll go over the recipe again!

-2. In a large mixing bowl, combine flour, baking powder and salt.
+2. In a large mixing bowl, combine the all purpose flour, baking powder and salt.

-7. Bake for 15 minutes until tops are starting to turn golden brown.
+6. Bake on center rack in oven for 15 minutes just until tops are starting to turn golden brown.

-While the biscuits are baking, make the gravy!
+7. While the biscuits are baking, make the gravy.

 1. In a large skillet with deep sides (cast iron works too!), cook and crumble the sausage over medium heat until it is cooked all the way through and broken down into small pieces.